 Based on the above simple directions, some basic but important tactics are;

-- Shorter Odds – since most of the horse racing refund offers require top 3 finish, you may want to select the horses with short odds.
+- Shorter Odds – since most horse racing refund offers to require a top 3 finish, you may want to select the horses with short odds.
 Besides, generally speaking, the shorter the odds, the tighter the gap between bookmaker & exchange.

 - Number of Runners – depending on the offer though, the fewer, the more chances to hit the trigger condition, especially for 2nd place refund.

-- Explore The Way To Exploit All Horse Racing Refund Offers – although I said not worth pursuing for Win By 2 or More Length & Beaten By A Length, or Neck or Head, if you can combine with other offers such as Weekly Club, Why Not?
+- Explore The Way To Exploit All Horse Racing Refund Offers – although I said not worth pursuing Win By 2 or More Length & Beaten By A Length, or Neck or Head if you can combine it with other offers such as Weekly Club, Why Not?
 Bookies basically don’t allow players to combine 2 or more offers.
-However, the weekly clubs (Paddy Power Reward Club, Skybet Club, Coral Bet & Get Club etc.) & weekly reward offers (TLC, Bruce Betting & Mint Bet etc.) may count these bets (if you don’t hit the refund, they will definitely count).
-So, you may want to use these low value offers to satisfy the weekly club qualifying bets.
-If you’re lucky, you get the refund, even if you are not still progress the qualifying bets.
+However, the weekly clubs (Paddy Power Reward Club, Skybet Club, Coral Bet & Get Club, etc.) & weekly reward offers (TLC, Bruce Betting & Mint Bet, etc.) may count these bets (if you don’t hit the refund, they will definitely count).
+So, you may want to use these low-value offers to satisfy the weekly club qualifying bets.
+If you’re lucky, you get the refund, even if you do not still progress the qualifying bets.
 Since the bookmakers can & will change the condition anytime, suggest you always check T&C before placing the bets.

-Finally, allow me to repeat, as long as you take the positive EV offers, it’s Impossible Not To Win.
-Pursue them as many as possible.
+Finally, allow me to repeat, as long as you take the positive EV offers, It’s Impossible Not To Win.
+Pursue as many as possible.
 Then mathematics will back you up.
 You don’t need to believe me but should trust simple mathematics.

-If you need any assistance from me, don’t hesitate to contact.
-Just click the face icon on the right.
+If you need any assistance from me, don’t hesitate to contact me.